tud-hri/joan/docs/winsetup.md

 ## Introduction
 In order to properly setup the simulation software on Windows several packages and steps are required, which will be elaborated upon in this section.
+!!!
+Note
+    This setup guide is extensive, if you are familiar with building software and installing new libraries etc it might be easier to just scan through this guide instead of going through it thoroughly.
+However, if you dont, please follow the guide step by step.
 ## Hardware Requirements
 * __x64 system.__ The simulator should run in any 64 bits Windows system.
 * __50GB disk space.__ Installing all the software needed and CARLA will require quite a lot of space.
 Make sure to have about 50gb of space (especially since you will also need a visual studio 2017 install)